GomuGomuMan/lab3/README.md

 3. blocklist - This command prints out information about all of the blocks in your heap.
 It takes no arguments.
 Addresses should be printed in hexadecimal.
 The blocks should be printed in the order in which they are found in the heap.
-The following information should be printed about each block:
+The following information should be printed about each block: Size, Allocated (yes or no), Start address, and End address.
+Example:
-	* Size
-	* Allocated (yes or no)
-	* Start address
-	* End address
 	```
 	>blocklist
 	Size Allocated Start End